reapit/foundations/packages/cli/README.md

 ## Install

-Make sure you have an `.npmrc` file in your root and add a valid npm token to the registry url
+Make sure you have an `.npmrc` file in your root and add a valid npm token to the registry url like the example below.
+Without a global `.npmrc` file with your provided token, you will not be able to download the cli

 ```
 //registry.npmjs.org/:_authToken=NPM_TOKEN